polyluxus/tools-for-g09.bash/README.md

        - include a switch to be able to search from the start
        - etc.

+---

 getfreq.sh

-This tool creates a summary for a single frequency calculation.
+This tool creates a summary for a single (or more) frequency calculation(s).
 It will, however, not fail if it is not one.
-In principle it looks for a defined set of keywords and writes them to stout.
+In principle it looks for a defined set of keywords and writes them to the screen.

-To Do: clean up code... review... etc.
+The level of verbosity can be enetered directly with -V(0,1,2,3) or increased step- wise with -v.
+Comma seperated values are available with -c.

+To Do: - write proper usage and help functions
+       - include customised outputline (specify which quantities are printed)
+       - review of the code and extended testing
+       - etc.

+---

+more tools in preparation